DanielMadsenDK/oswa-exam-resources/README.md

 Helpful commands, scripts and resources to use while studying for the Offsec OSWA Web-200 exam.

 ### /Recon
-Notes and scripts related to the discovery/recon phase.
+Commands and scripts related to the discovery/recon phase.

 Tools:
 * NMap